An Overview of the loan Process, It’s as EASY as 1,2,3!

 Compare different loan programs.
 With so many programs to choose from, it is hard to figure out which program is best for you.
 That is why consulting with one of our IMG Loan Officers is so important, as they will guide you and help you find a loan program that fits your short and long term plans.

-Being pre-approved will:
+Being pre-qualified will:

 Organize your Documents and Loan Application